 We all dream of having a house to call our own.
 Whether it’s a two-floor unit in a quaint neighborhood or a condo unit amid a bustling business district, having a property that you can call home is a feat that’s hard to come by, especially these days.

 Funding your dream house is not easy as it often seems most of the available housing properties in the Philippines cost millions of pesos.

-Luckily enough, there are ways you can acquire your own abode even without ready cash on hand.
-One way is through a Pag-IBIG housing loan.
+Luckily, there are ways you can acquire your own abode even without ready cash on hand.
+One of them is through a Pag-IBIG housing loan.

 This type of financial assistance is made possible by the Pag-IBIG Fund, a government agency that extends financial help to Filipinos.